A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Randomized Greedy Sensor Selection

 \subsection{Performance Analysis of the Proposed Scheme}

-In this section, we analyze Algorithm \oldref{alg:greedy} and in Theorem \oldref{thm:card} provide a bound on the performance of the proposed randomized greedy scheme when applied to finding an approximate solution to the maximization \ref{eq:sensor}.
+In this section we analyze performance and complexity of Algorithm \oldref{alg:greedy} and in Theorem \oldref{thm:card} provide a bound on the performance of the proposed randomized greedy scheme when applied to finding an approximate solution to the maximization \ref{eq:sensor}.

 Before stating the main results, we first provide two lemmas.
 Lemma \oldref{lem:curv} upper-bounds the difference between the values of the objective corresponding to two sets having different cardinalities while Lemma \oldref{lem:rand} provides a lower bound on the expected marginal gain.